 Sometimes, after trying everything, you can’t seem to get your room temperature down enough, or you’ve maxed out the fans in your case, but your computer still overheats.

 I’ve been there.
-In this situation, I recommend a larger computer case.
+In this situation, I recommend a larger case.

 Having larger spaces around the components inside your computer helps a lot.

-Not only that, you now will have more room to add more cooling fans.
+Also, you will now have more room to add more cooling fans.

-I’ve conducted my own experiments for this and found that a larger case dramatically helps keep your computer cooler.
+I’ve conducted my own experiments and found that a larger case dramatically helps keep your machine cooler.

 One easy way to determine whether or not a larger case will solve your problem is to remove the case lid and turn your computer on.